sahithyandev/s3/src/content/docs/data-communication-and-networking/07-modulation.md

 ### Modulation rate

+Aka. [baud rate](/data-communication-and-networking/signals#baud-rate).
 Rate at which the signal level is changed.
 Measured in _bauds per second_.

 ### Mark